Delivery framework

 Does IATRT actually do the full stack?

-The public position is yes across electronics and embedded systems, software and data platforms, IT and infrastructure, and marine or harsh-environment deployment work.
-If a specialist partner is needed for a specific job, that should be disclosed rather than buried.
+The public position is yes across electronics and embedded systems, software and operational platforms, cybersecurity and risk platforms, IT and infrastructure, and marine or harsh-environment deployment work.
+If a specialist supplier is needed for a specific job, that should be disclosed rather than buried.

 Do you repair first or replace first?